MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/pull-server/partialConfigs.md

 ms.date:  06/12/2017
 keywords:  dsc,powershell,configuration,setup
 title:  PowerShell Desired State Configuration partial configurations
+description: DSC allows configurations to be delivered in fragments and from multiple sources.
+The LCM on the target node puts the fragments together before applying them as a single configuration.
 ---
 # PowerShell Desired State Configuration partial configurations

-_Applies To: Windows PowerShell 5.0 and later._
+> Applies To: Windows PowerShell 5.0 and later.

 In PowerShell 5.0, Desired State Configuration (DSC) allows configurations to be delivered in fragments and from multiple sources.
 The Local Configuration Manager (LCM) on the target node puts